dankbudgie/cse573-scrapers/README.md

 # cse573-scrapers
 Scrapers for CSE573, implemented using Python and Scrapy.
-So far, ebay has been implemented.
-It scrapes the results from searching for "graphics cards."
+So far, ebay and alibaba has been implemented.
+It scrapes the results from the results page searching for "computers" or "graphics cards."

 Prerequisites
 - Python 3